matter-labs-archive/FranklinPay-iOS/README.md

 ## Purpose

+The solution that we BUIDL: a single keystore that accessible from any other applications via deep links and QR codes.
+It is the most advanced regarding security, and also quite user-friendly.

-### Bridge between scientists and crypto-geeks and regular programmers:
+### Kinda bridge between scientists and crypto-geeks and regular programmers:
 Lots of experienced developers decline creation of DApps because of its technical hardness and, as a result, those apps are mostly written by scientific people, which don't know how to create excellent UX experience for their users.
 We want to provide a convenient way to avoid interaction with storing keys, signing and sending transactions, so great mobile developers could come into play and BUIDL amazing apps, without worrying about all that math around blockchain.
 We did all the hard-lifting cryptography job done for you!